 - Fire Commissioner, 1981-1984

 Dick served as the president of the Princeton University Class of 1965 (2005-2010) and was elected to the Executive Committee of University Alumni Council in 2008.
 He has also been elected to the Trustee Selector Committee at The Lawrenceville School in 2008.

 Dick has been a member of the New Jersey Title 19 Voting Machine Committee from 1982 through 2014, acting as chair from 1998 to 2014.
 He was also a volunteer fireman for Princeton Engine Company No. 1, from 1975 to 1995.

 In addition, Dick was selected to participate in the Greater Naples Leadership Masters Class XXI.
 The GNL Masters Program is a foundation for many of the future leaders of South West Florida.

 - Recipient of the Distinguished Citizen Award from the Boy Scouts of America (2016)

-- Included in a list of "Super Lawyers" in the area of Intellectual Property by Super Lawyers Magazine (Corporate Counsel Edition) (2009)
+- Named a "Super Lawyer" in the area of Intellectual Property by Super Lawyers Magazine (Corporate Counsel Edition) (2009)